umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/dead-scientists.md

 was a professor who challenged his students with real-life exercises in bioterrorism.
 He was married to Dr. Sherry Nordstrom..

+Leonid Strachunsky.
+Died: June 8, 2005 after being hit on the head with a champagne bottle.
+Strachunsky specialized in creating microbes resistant to biological weapons.
+Strachunsky was found dead in his hotel room in Moscow, where hed come from Smolensk en route to the United States.
+Investigators are looking for a connection between the murder of this leading bio weapons researcher and the hepatitis outbreak in Tver, Russia.

 Don Craig Wiley